Chasing Papi: Plot

-While Miss Mexico is being interviewed, Lorena unbuttons her blouse slightly to show off her cleavage and Costas helps her with her sash.
+Patricia knocks Victor out with a lamp.
+The girls are later interrupted by the pageant's director, who needs Lorena to meet with the judges.
+Patricia finds the missing bag in the luggage room.

 During Lorena's interview, Patricia and Cici arrive but so does the real Miss Puerto Rico, who outs Lorena as an impostor.
-Cici trips her, allowing all three to escape.
-Tomás wakes up in Agent Rivera's car.
-Agent Rivera tells him she intends to use him and the girls in order to detain Victor and Rodrigo.
+The three girls escape.
+Tomás wakes up in Rivera's car.
+Rivera intends to use him and the girls to detain Victor and Rodrigo.
 They follow the girls to the festival as they leave in Ricky's car.

-On the way, the girls' car breaks down completely.
-They steal a Harley-Davidson motorcycle, which Patricia knows how to drive, promising the owner to bring it right back.
-They lose both the map and Agent Rivera in another chase.
-Upon arrival, the girls see the puppet is behind the stage.
-Running through the crowd to avoid the cops, Patricia loses one of her colored contact lenses.
-Since she looks "so much better without all that money", she simply takes the other one out.
-Victor and Rodrigo spot them and the girls run on stage where Sheila E. is performing and dance to singer Christina Vidal's song, Dejaré, regardless of their mixed dance backgrounds.
-Victor and Rodrigo get closer to the stage, causing the girls to run off mid-performance.
-They all run to the puppet, where Carmen and other FBI agents surround them and apprehend Victor and Rodrigo.
-Tomás is reunited with all three of his girlfriends.
-He apologizes to them for his deception and is unable to choose between them.
-The girls, however, have all found their inner strengths and choose to leave him instead.
-Tomás decides to take Agent Carmen's advice and spend some time alone after taking her out for dinner.
-Returning to the festival crowds, the girls are invited to return to the stage where they dance to Christina Vidal's song It's All About Nothing.
+En route, the girls' car breaks down.
+They steal a motorcycle and eventually lose Rivera.
+Upon arrival, the girls see the puppet behind the stage.
+Victor and Rodrigo spot the girls, who run on stage, where Sheila E. is performing and dance to a song.
+When Victor and Rodrigo get closer to the stage, the girls flee mid-performance.
+They all run to the puppet, where Rivera and other agents surround them, apprehending Victor and Rodrigo.
+Tomás apologizes to his girlfriends for deceiving them, but they choose to leave him.
+Tomás decides to take Rivera out for dinner.
+The girls are later invited to return to the stage, where they dance.

-The movie's timeline advances five months later and the girls have kept in touch.
-Patricia has moved into her own apartment with her dog Fifi and has gotten a job at an art gallery.
+Five months later, the girls have kept in touch.
+Patricia has moved into her own apartment with her dog Fifi and now works at an art gallery.
 Cici is an entertainer on a cruise liner with her business partner Fala.
-Lorena is still a lawyer working pro-bono but puts her time off to good use and becomes the self-proclaimed "Queen of Tango".
-Fifi hears her horoscope that advises her to "go outside the door because love is waiting for [her]."
-The movie ends with Fifi finding her "Puppy Chulo."
+Lorena becomes the self-proclaimed "Queen of Tango".
+Fifi hears her horoscope that advises her to "go outside (...), because love is waiting for [her]."
+Fifi complies and finds her "Puppy Chulo."